CaptRaven/LEARNCHA/README.md

 ![Video transcription/translation app](https://github.com/CaptRaven/LEARNCHA/blob/main/images/User%20(1).png)

-1. The user navigates to the site and uploads a video file.
+1. The user navigates to the site
-2. Watson Speech to Text processes the audio and extracts the text.
+2. the platform is hosted on cloudinary
-3. Watson Translation (optionally) can translate the text to the desired language.
+3. IBM TWC fetches weather information
-4. The app stores the translated text as a document within Object Storage.
+4. PostgreSQL is used for database management.

 ## Long description